ousiax/ousiax.github.io/_posts/2018-04-20-firewall-netfilter-iptables.md

 iptables contains five tables:

 1. `raw` is used only for configuring packets so that they are exempt from connection tracking.
-1. `filter` is the default table, and is where all the action typically associated with a firwall take place.
+1. **`filter` is the default table**, and is where all the action typically associated with a firwall take place.
 1. `nat` is used for [network address translation](https://en.wikipedia.org/wiki/Network_address_translation) (e.g. port forwarding).
 1. `mangle` is used for specialized packet alterations.
 1. `security` is used for [Mandatory Access Control](https://wiki.archlinux.org/index.php/Security#Mandatory_access_control) networking rules. (e.g. SELinux -- see [this article](http://lwn.net/Articles/267140/) for more details).